-On March 15, 2018, the Board adopted a new funding policy.
-Because of this new funding policy, the assumed interest rate of return was reduced from 7.50% to 7.40% for June 30, 2017 actuarial valuation.
-In addition, based on the Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 Measurement Date.
-The assumed investment rate of return remained at 7.30% for the June 30, 2019 actuarial valuation.
+A new funding policy was initially adopted by the Board on March 15, 2018.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation and further reduced from 7.40% to 7.30% for the June 30, 2018 actuarial valuation.

 On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the Systems based on the experience study prepared for the five-year period ending June 30, 2019.
 Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
 This also included a change to the long-term assumed investment rate of return to 7.00%.
-These assumption changes are reflected in the calculation of the June 30, 2021 Total OPEB Liability.
+These assumption changes were first reflected in the calculation of the June 30, 2021 Total OPEB Liability.